PhilipVigus/bank/README.md

 #### Validation of user input

-It took a while to work out the best way of checking that deposit and withdrawl amounts are numbers.
+It took a while to work out the best way of checking that deposit and withdrawal amounts are numbers.
 Javascript doesn't make this easy, and there are downsides to most of the standard approaches.
 Many of these have loopholes relating to implicit type coersion that meant I didn't feel they were appropriate to use.

 Although using a regex feels clunky, I feel it is probably the most consistent and sound approach when used in conjunction with the other validation checks in place.